Baker’s Cysts

 2. Rheumatoid Arthritis: Inflammatory arthritis can cause knee joint inflammation and, subsequently, a Baker's cyst.

-4. Injuries: Direct injuries to the knee joint, such as sprains or trauma, can trigger cyst formation.
+5. Previous Knee Injuries: Direct injuries to the knee joint, such as sprains, trauma or overuse injuries, can trigger cyst formation.

 Baker Cyst Symptoms